facebookresearch/Private-ID/README.md

 ```

 ## SUMID
-This is an implmentation of 2-party version of Secure Universal ID protocol.
+This is an implementation of 2-party version of Secure Universal ID protocol.
 This can work on multiple keys.
 In the current implementation, the merger party also assumes the role of one data party and the sharer party assumes the role of all the other data parties.
 The data parties are the `.csv` files show below

 To run merger:
 ```bash